cipher813/rl_multiagent/report.md

 **Learning Rate (Actor and Critic).**  Learning rates of actor and critic.

-**Weight Decay.**  L2 weight decay (not used with value of 0.)

-**Update Every**
+**Weight Decay.**  L2 weight decay, which is not used (set at 0.0) as it negatively impacts the sparse data signal in this architecture.

+**Update Every** The frequency experiences are added to the ReplayBuffer, in timesteps.

-**Noise Start**
+**Noise Start** Add noise to agent actions.

-**Noise Decay**
+**Noise Decay** The magnitude of the noise added.

 <a name="network"></a>
 # Neural Network Architecture

-The DDPG algorithm utilizes a pair of neural networks, for each the actor and critic.
-Common to both are a three layer neural network, receiving the state size of 33 variables corresponding to position, rotation, velocity and angular velocities of the arm as input.
-The two layers are made up of 400 and 300 nodes.
+Agent (as policy model) and critic (as value model) each use a DDPG architecture, with three layers including hidden layers of 400 and 300 nodes.
 Adam is used as the optimizer, and ReLU is used as the per-layer activations.

-The **actor network** uses a tanh output layer mapping to distribution over action size vector of 4 numbers, corresponding to torque applicable to two joints, where each number is between -1 and 1.

-The **critic network** is batch normalized and outputs a single value state policy function.
+Each actor takes a state input for a single agent, whereas each critic takes a concatenation of states and actions from all agents.
+Local and target models are initialized with the same weights by using the same seed.

 <a name="nextsteps"></a>
 # Next Steps